12-Month Wedding Timeline

 You are probably walking into your wedding day knowing who you want to marry, but it is not too early to start looking for an officiant.

-Spend some time researching to find the best celebrant for you, and be sure to give them a chance to meet your family.
+Spend time researching to find the best celebrant for you, and be sure to give them a chance to meet your family.

 Consider the type of service the officiant you are considering will provide and allow time to consider them further.